KULL-Centre/ColabCALVADOS/README.md

 [![Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/KULL-Centre/ColabCALVADOS/blob/main/simulate_and_reweight/CALVADOS_simulate_and_reweight.ipynb)

 **CUDA module in Colab CALVADOS is unavailable because of a recent update from Colab.
 We are working on that, but it might take some time.
-Please find calvados package https://github.com/KULL-Centre/CALVADOS if you want to use GPU acceleration. --07.09.2025**
+Please find calvados package https://github.com/KULL-Centre/CALVADOS if you want to use GPU acceleration.
+Here is another related tutorial https://arxiv.org/abs/2504.10408 --07.09.2025**

 This repository provides Jupyter Notebooks designed to explore the conformational properties of **intrinsically disordered regions (IDRs)** and **multi-domain proteins (MDPs)** through **molecular dynamics (MD) simulations** on Google Colaboratory.
 Simulations are performed using **CALVADOS**, an implicit-solvent coarse-grained model.